ansys/python-usd-viewer/doc/source/user_guide/index.rst

 Default usage
 -------------

-This example demonstrates how to load and display a USD file using the USDViewer.
+This example demonstrates how to load and display a USD file using the USD Viewer.

 .. code-block:: python